otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 authenticated with.

-Although this specification defines expected behavior from the Prekey Server (e.g., by specifying that the Client Profile, Prekey Profiles and Prekey Messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
+Although this specification defines expected behavior from the Prekey Server (e.g., by specifying that the Client Profile, the Prekey Profile and Prekey Messages submissions should be validated by the Prekey Server), clients should not rely on this prescribed behavior, as the Prekey Server is untrusted.
 Verifications must be performed by clients as well, even though the Prekey Server should be expected to perform them.
-Clients working with a Prekey Server are expected to upload a new Client Profile and Prekey Profiles before they expire or when a new long-term public key has been created.
+Clients working with a Prekey Server are expected to upload a new Client Profile and a new Prekey Profile before they expire, when a new long-term public key has been created or when a value in them has changed.

-Note that Client Profiles, Prekey Profiles and Prekey Messages submissions to the untrusted Prekey Server have to be authenticated.
+Note that the Client Profile, the Prekey Profile and Prekey Messages submissions to the untrusted Prekey Server have to be authenticated.
 If they are not authenticated, then malicious users can perform denial-of-service attacks.
 To preserve the deniability of the overall OTRv4 protocol, Prekey Ensembles should never be signed in a non-repudiable way.
 This specification uses a DAKEZ